Prevention and Control of Legionella in Cold Water Storage Tanks

 Projects completed in the last 24 months

-Nicholson Plastics is a UK GRP Water Storage Tank Manufacturer with a proven track record in the supply of water tanks to all industry sectors throughout the UK.
+Nicholson Plastics is a UK GRP Cold Water Storage Tank Manufacturer with a proven track record in the supply of water tanks to all industry sectors throughout the UK.
 We have an expert team on hand with over 50 Years' industry experience.
 Our team works hard to provide exceptional industry lead times from quotes, site visits, order processing, and delivery.
-We are a British Standard approved company with full certification through BSI/ISO9001 including WRAS approved certified products for potable drinking water.
+We are a British Standard approved company with full certification through BSI/ISO9001 including WRAS approved certified water tanks suitable for potable drinking water.